 “In 2015 I taught 8 students by Skype (online) and their maths tutorials went really well.
 The students lived all over Europe […] In 6 months of tutorials, the students had managed to improve by one or two grades.”

-In recent years, the market for remote tutorials has exploded.
+In recent years, the market for online lessons has exploded.

 There are advantages to both the tutor and the student.

 As an academic support tutor, the benefits include:

 - Saving time by not having to travel